JonathanMagson/GEtoolsAppOld/README.md

 2. run the .esriAddinX file and install addon
 3. Restart ArcGis Pro.
 4. Access tools in the Add-in ribbon
+5. Configure Google Earth.
+Go to Tools > Options > Navigation > Change the Fly-To Speed to 5

 See Licence.txt for acknowledgement of icons and licences used for this plugin.